Nuclear Security Menu

 ANSI 107-2010 divides high-visibility apparel into three classes which vary depending on the work environment.
 Class 1 is the lowest visibility requirement, and Class 3 is the highest.

 United States law requires all personnel working on a federally funded highway to wear high-visibility clothing.
 OSHA encourages the development of voluntary industry consensus standards and is an advocate for their use in other industries as well.
-Two states, Minnesota and Washington, have adopted ANSI 107-2010 into law.
-In other states, compliance is highly recommended but not required.
+Two states, Minnesota and Washington, have adopted ANSI 107-2010 into state law.

 A survey of low visibility workplace hazards should be conducted after the standard is examined by a company.
 Typically, the greater the risk for being struck by moving vehicles at high speeds, the higher the class.

 ANSI 107-2010 pertains to FR high-visibility clothing as well.
 Any garment classified as FR must either be tested according to flash fire or arc flash standards.
 ANSI 107-2010 makes reference to NFPA 2112 and ASTM 1506, as well as NFPA 70E.